To make an impact, we've got to let go of winning.

 The problem with “we can't lose”

-But in much of the country, we still struggle to speak to each other honestly about things that matter.
-We are deeply divided, and mistrust runs deep.
+But in much of the country we are deeply divided, "fake news" runs rampant, and mistrust runs deep.

 And when I find myself mired in that deep divide, all I can see is winning vs. losing.